Dirichlet Mechanism for Differentially Private KL Divergence Minimization: Background and related work

 \subsection{Related work}

-There are several studies on the differential privacy of Bayesian posterior sampling.~\cite{Wang2015} showed that any posterior sampling with the absolute value of the log-likelihood bounded above by $B$ is $4B$-differentially private.
-However, the likelihoods that we study are not bounded away from zero; they have the form $\prod_i y_i^{x_i}$ which becomes small when one of the $y_i$'s is close to zero.~\cite{Dimitrakakis2017} showed that if the log-likelihood $\log p(\vb{x}\vert\vb{y})$ is Lipschitz continuous in $\vb{x}$ with high probability in $\vb{y}$, then one can obtain the approximate DP.
-They proved that a single draw from the Beta distribution is $(0,\delta)$-DP, and the result cannot be improved unless the prior is assumed to be above a positive threshold.
-As a continuation of their work, we prove that, when the prior is bounded below by a fixed positive number, the Dirichlet posterior sampling is $(\varepsilon,\delta)$-DP with $\varepsilon>0$.
+There are several studies on the differential privacy of obtaining a single draw from a probability distribution whose probability density function is of the form $y\mapsto \frac1{Z}p(x\vert y)\mu(y)$.
+Here, $x$ is sensitive data, $x \mapsto p(x\vert y)$ is a probability density function for all $y$ in the domain, $\mu$ is any positive-valued function, and $Z$ is the normalizing constant.~\cite{Wang2015} showed that, when $\lvert \log p (x\mid y)\rvert \le B$ for some constant $B$, then a single draw is $4B$-differentially private.
+However, the densities that we study are not bounded away from zero; they have the form $\prod_i y_i^{rf_i(x)+\alpha}$ which becomes small when one of the $y_i$'s is close to zero.~\cite{Dimitrakakis2017} showed that, when $p$ is the density of the binomial distribution and $\mu$ is the density of the beta distribution, then a single draw is $(0,\delta)$-DP, and the result cannot be improved unless the parameters are assumed to be above a positive threshold.
+As a continuation of their work, we prove in the appendix that, when the parameters are bounded below by $\alpha>0$, sampling from the Dirichlet distribution (which is a generalization of the beta distribution) is $(\varepsilon,\delta)$-DP with $\varepsilon>0$.

-Let $\vb{x}$ be a sufficient statistic of an exponential family with finite $\ell^1$-sensitivity.~\cite{Foulds2016} showed that sampling $\vb{Y}\sim p(\vb{y}| \vb{\hat{x}})$, where $\vb{\hat{x}}=\vb{x}+\text{Laplace noise}$, is differentially private and as asymptotically efficient as sampling from $p(\vb{y}|\vb{x})$.
-However, for a small sample size, the posterior over the noisy statistics might be too far away from the actual posterior.~\cite{Bernstein2018} thus proposed to approximate the joint distribution $p(\vb{y},\vb{x},\vb{\hat{x}})$ using Gibbs sampling, which is then integrated over $\vb{x}$ to obtain a more accurate posterior over $\vb{\hat{x}}$.
+Let $x$ be a sufficient statistic of an exponential family with finite $\ell^1$-sensitivity.~\cite{Foulds2016} showed that sampling $Y\sim p(y\mid \hat{x})$, where $\hat{x}=x+\text{Laplace noise}$, is differentially private and as asymptotically efficient as sampling from $p(y\mid x)$.
+However, for a small sample size, the posterior over the noisy statistics might be too far away from the actual posterior.~\cite{Bernstein2018} thus proposed to approximate the joint distribution $p(y,x,\hat{x})$ using Gibbs sampling, which is then integrated over $x$ to obtain a more accurate posterior over $\hat{x}$.

-\cite{Geumlek2017} were the first to study the posterior sampling with R\'enyi differential privacy (RDP;~\cite{Mironov2017}).
-Even though they provided a general framework to find $(\lambda,\varepsilon)$-RDP guarantees for exponential families, explicit forms of $\lambda$ and the upper bound of $\lambda$ were not given.
-Specifically, they show that the Dirichlet posterior sampling is $(\lambda,\varepsilon)$-RDP where
+\cite{Geumlek2017} were the first to study sampling from exponential families with R\'enyi differential privacy (\RDP;~\cite{Mironov2017}).
+Even though they provided a general framework to find $(\lambda,\varepsilon)$-\RDP guarantees for exponential families, explicit forms of $\lambda$ and the upper bound of $\lambda$ were not given.